 Customers should also be aware of the dynamic currency conversion mechanism in their own countries.
 In what cases may it occur?
 For example, when we work abroad and use a card issued by a local bank.
 In shops, it will be recognised as foreign so that the DCC service can be activated.

 People who live and work in their countries, but for some reason, use a card issued abroad, may find themselves in a similar situation.
 They also have to watch out for the DCC, which may appear during payment in local shops.

 Multi-currency card most profitable

 How to pay to save the most?
 An ordinary payment card denominated only in local currency will not be the best solution when going abroad, even if we avoid transactions with the DCC.

 A much better choice will be a multi-currency card, which automatically recognises the currency of the transaction and, if necessary, conducts an immediate currency conversion.
 Essentially, it is the exchange rate that is usually better than in the case of a bank currency conversion when paying with a "regular" local currency card.

-Multi-currency cards will soon be available in the Conotoxia.com offer.
-The card will support payments in over 160 currencies.
-It enables withdrawals from ATMs worldwide, and the customers will gain access to 20 foreign currency accounts — completely free of charge.
-It will be a great means of payment, regardless of where we are.
-It will work both at home and abroad.
+Multi-currency cards are already available in the Conotoxia.com offer.
+The card supports payments in over 160 currencies.
+It enables withdrawals from ATMs worldwide, and the customers gain access to 20 foreign currency accounts — completely free of charge.
+It is a great means of payment, regardless of where we are - perfect both at home and abroad.